saulshanabrook/cell-plans/readme.md

   for these emerging web standards (Custom Elements, Shadow DOM, etc.) that over time, diminish and ultimately disappear as browser vendors implement the native APIs.

+# Contributing
+this a project for the community., so please lend your voice. there are some guidelines for contribution

+1. all development must be done in separate branches, and then merged into master
+2. follow appropriate code standards